opentracing-contrib/java-opentracing-jaeger-bundle/lightstep/README.md

 	com.mycompany.MyService
 ```

+## Implementation

+`lightstep-okhttp` is bundled and used as the collector to send Spans to the backend.

 ## Parameters

 LightStep Tracer parameters use the prefix `ls.`.
 The only required parameter is `ls.accessToken`, and no Tracer will be created if this parameter is missing.
 In case of error, a log showing the error will be shown.